casualcore/casual/README.md

 ## products

-casual has a few 'products' that could be split into separate repos in the future, but for now we keep them all in this repository.
+casual has a few 'products' in separate repositories under the _casualcore_-organisation.

 ### middleware
 The main purpose of casual is [casual-middelware](middleware/readme.md), which is an XATMI implementation